Karl is a qualified duty solicitor and higher rights advocate (in criminal proceedings).

 He has quickly built a reputation for dealing with rare and unusual cases and defences.
 He is extremely knowledgeable about computer related offences.
 In particular crimes committed using/involving bitcoin, drugs & firearms supplied from the deep/dark web, hacking (Computer Misuse Act offences) encro phones and indecent images offences.

+He finds its particularly rewarding representing people with undiagnosed mental health disorders such as Autism Spectrum Disorder & Aspergers.
 He represents a wide variety of individual clients from youths just over the age of criminal responsibility, to people lacking capacity through age and/or disability.
-He find its particularly rewarding representing people with undiagnosed mental health disorders such as Autism Spectrum Disorder & Asperger’s.
+Often described as a very safe pair of hands, and very patient.

-“Having to assist people who have fallen through the cracks of the criminal justice and/or health system to get their first diagnosis in the midst of criminal investigations or proceedings can be difficult but is extremely satisfying”
+“I particularly find it rewarding assisting those whom have fallen through the cracks of the criminal justice and/or health system to get their first diagnosis in the midst of criminal investigations or proceedings.
+It can be challenging, but extremely satisfying”

-Karl also has attained his higher rights of audience meaning that he is also able to appear as an advocate in the Crown Court.
+In 2015 Karl attained his higher rights of audience and is able to appear as an advocate in the Crown Court.
 He is a member of the SAHCA – The Solicitors’ Association of Higher Courts Advocates.